developmentseed/tao/README.md

 - `reset.css` provides browser CSS style resets and core styling resets.
 Override this in your subtheme only if you need to add or omit certain reset styles.
+- drupal.css` reimplements core CSS styles that are functionally important without allowing any modifications to a typographical or layout grid.
 - `base.css` provides very basic structural, non-aesthetic styling for many elements.
 See inline comments for more information.
 - `print.css` is a default print stylesheet.
 Override this in your subtheme to